DrDoctor299/codepath-honeypot/README.md

 The messages sent to the honeypot by my commands were sometimes interesting to observe, oftentimes containing characters not covered by the UTF-8 character set (and apparently not UNICODDE either) I'm assuming that these requests to the "server" were intended to break things, but I'm not sure in what way.
 I would be curious to find out how they function, and how the honeypot could be configured to be high interaction so that more information could be caputured from the seemingly nonsense requests.

+I have included the log file which the honeypot recorded all of the intrusions in; unfortunately it was in the form of a .txt, and I'm unsure of how to go about converting it to JSON.
+For this reason, I submitted the .txt file along with this writeup.